7 of the best places to eat vegan

-Going vegan for January or just fancy a bit of a health kick?
-We've rounded up the places across the counties to try plant-based eating for size.
+With World Vegan Day on the horizon, we've rounded up the best places across the counties to try plant-based eating for size.

-Happy veganuary!
-Yep, it’s a thing (where have you been?), and if you’re ditching the meat and dairy this month in a bid to become a bit healthier or do your bit for the environment that doesn’t have to mean giving up eating out too.
-Here’s our pick of the best places to eat vegan in Herts & Beds, from fine dining to weekend brunch.
+With World Vegan Day on 1 Nov (yep, it’s a thing), you might be thinking of ditching the meat and dairy in a bid to become a bit healthier or do your bit for the environment.
+Going plant-based doesn’t mean you have to give up on eating out though – as you can see from these best places to eat vegan in Herts & Beds, from fine dining to weekend brunch.

 This slick fine dining spot got a coveted mention in this year’s Michelin Guide and the kitchen is headed up by MasterChef: The Professionals finalist Scott Barnard – need we say more?
 As well as the Chef’s Table experience where you can enjoy the seven to nine-course tasting menus (there’s a veggie option available), they’ve recently extended their foodie offering to include a more casual dining room menu and yep, you guessed it, there’s one just for vegans.
 You’ll find delectable sounding small plates like Pearl Barley Risotto with Pickled Cauliflower, Jackfruit and Chipotle Tacos and a Tofu Chocolate Mousse.